s73nm/homey-flowbits/docs/src/en/guide/sliders.md

 Sliders can be controlled both from the user interface and from flow cards.
 When the value changes, a flow card triggers so you can respond to that update.

-## Key Features
+Sliders are useful for:

-- User-driven numeric input.
+- User-driven numeric input
-- Flow-driven updates.
+- Flow-driven updates
-- Optional real-time updates during sliding.
+- Optional real-time updates during sliding
-- Consistent 0–100 range for all sliders.
+- Fine-tuned control with a consistent 0–100 range
-- Suitable for fine-tuned control.

 ## Flow cards